Investment

 Investment Commitments

-Investment projects in terms of fixed assets which companies commit to invest in Singapore.
-Projects are only recorded as commitments if the company has made a firm undertaking to implement the project.
+Refer to investments in fixed assets within Singapore attracted by the Economic Development Board.
+Commitments are only recorded if the company has made a firm undertaking to invest.

 Net Inter-Company Lending

-Refers to the net inter-company debt, in the form of loans and debt securities, between the enterprise in Singapore and its related entities overseas.
+Net inter-company lending refers to net inter-company debt, such as loans and debt securities, between the enterprise in Singapore and its related entities in another economy.

 Share Capital